ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-7-1.md

-# Metrics and Key Performance Indicators (KPIs) for the Power of Patience

 In this chapter, we will delve into the importance of measuring and monitoring the power of patience and how it can be assessed through metrics and key performance indicators (KPIs).
 While patience is a subjective quality, understanding its impact and effectiveness requires objective measures.
 By establishing appropriate metrics and KPIs, we can evaluate the outcomes and progress associated with the power of patience.
 Let's explore some important metrics and KPIs that can be used to assess the power of patience in various areas of life.